OpenWebconcept/plugin-owc-mijn-services/README.md

 Enable logging to keep track of errors during communication with the ZGW supplier(s).

-- Logs are written daily to `owc-my-services-log{-date}.json` in the plugin root directory.
+- Logs are written daily to `owc-my-services-log{-date}.json` in the WordPress webroot directory.
 - A rotating file handler keeps up to 7 log files by default, deleting the oldest as needed.
 - You can change the maximum number of log files using the filter described below.